 There are three races of Ike.
 The Utai or Copperfolk live on the north-eastern continent of Umãga and most of Aheku, the south-eastern continent.
 The Utai come in various shades of red-brown.
 The inhabitants of Mohai are Copperfolk of a dark red-brown hue.

 The Kurõ or Olivefolk live on the western continent of Teohiti.
 As their English name suggests, they come in various shades of green-brown.
 In tropical areas, their skin colour is a dark green-brown.
-In more temperate climes they may have a yellowish cast.
+In temperate climes, it is a yellowish-green.

 The Mekha or Ashenfolk live in the temperate southern regions of Aheku and Teohiti.
 Their skin is a grey colour.
 A recent Kurõ ancestor gives them sage-green undertones.
 A recent Utai ancestor gives them pinkish-grey undertones.